laarajsalaheddine/laarajsalaheddine/README.md

 # Laaraj Salaheddine

 Welcome!
 I'm Salaheddine, I do web development and software engineering.
-Here, This is where i present collection of my personal projects, contributions, and a glimpse into my diverse skillset.
+This is where i present a collection of my personal projects, contributions, and a glimpse into my diverse skillset.

 # Check out my portfolio
 ## www.salah-web-developer.com